ThangMinhCao/connect_4/README.txt

         - token: String
         - targetID: String

+* GET/users/currentGamesInfo: get all current games of a given user ID
+    Middlewares:
+        - Authorization middleware the verify the access token
+    Params:
+        - token: String
+        - targetID: String

 ---------- Ingame routes ------------
 * POST/games/create: use to create a new game room
     Middlewares: